What the hell you got, 2016?

 In June, the We Are Europe group, conceived by Jonathan Porritt and Caroline Lucas to encourage young people to vote against Brexit, asked me to source a respected grafitti crew for a mural commission, intended as a lynchpin image for their campaign.
 I chose the uber-talented Paintsmiths who we have worked with in the past.

 The resulting 'Kiss of Death' mural depicting Boris Jonnson kissing Donald Trump went viral around the world, almost before the paint was dry.
 It's an iconic image which will endure.
-Even in its short lifespan it has already taken on three different phases of meaning - from its original concept as a warning of the dangers of Brexit, to illustrating a growing feeling of fear in response to the result of the Brexit vote, to now serving as a reminder of something none of us saw coming - Boris Johnson made UK Foreign Secretary by our new PM, Maggie May.
+Even in its short lifespan it has already taken on three different phases of meaning - from its original concept as a warning of the dangers of Brexit, to illustrating a growing feeling of fear in response to the result of the Brexit vote, to now serving as a reminder of something none of us saw coming - Boris Johnson made UK Foreign Secretary by our new PM, Mrs May.

 The amazing 15' high image, made on a large wall on Stokes Croft - Bristol's most well known street for for grafiti art, is a take-off of the famous 1990 Berlin Wall mural 'My God, Help Me to Survive This Deadly Love' by Dimitri Vrubel depicting Leonid Brezhnev and Erich Honecker in a fraternal embrace.
 That image was originally captured in an iconic photo taken during the 30th anniversary celebrations of the foundation of the German Democratic republic in 1979.